How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Are there shorter deadlines within the 20 weeks?

 Yes.
-The LA must decide whether to assess within 6 weeks of receiving your request.
+The local authority must decide whether to assess within 6 weeks of receiving your request.
 If it agrees to assess, it must complete the assessment and decide whether to issue an EHCP within 16 weeks of the request.
 The draft EHCP must give you at least 15 days to comment, and the final EHCP must be issued by week 20.

 Are there any exceptions to the 20-week timescale?